For Black homeowners, a common conundrum with appraisals

 The accusations of bias come as the country continues to reckon with the legacy of generations of housing discrimination and its long-term effects on Black homeownership rates.

-Today, about 42 percent of Black households own a home compared with 72 percent for Whites, Census data show, a gap not seen in nearly 50 years.
+Today, about 42 percent of Black households own a home compared with 72 percent for Whites, Census Bureau data shows, a gap not seen in nearly 50 years.

 “As an industry we’re all concerned about the homeownership gap for Blacks and we need to roll up our sleeves and figure out what those barriers are,” says Bryan Greene, vice president of policy advocacy for the National Association of Realtors, who oversaw enforcement of the Fair Housing Act at the Department of Housing and Urban Development before joining the realty group.
 “As we dedicate more attention to that, it’s going to uncover issues throughout the entire industry that need our attention and that includes the appraisal industry.”